 In Ecuador Scarecrows made of wood and newspaper bits are burnt to destroy the past and bring in the new.
 In Chile New Year is rung in with the dead.
 People head to the cemetery and start the year at the graves of their departed ones.

-Related: If you have time and don’t mind travelling to a different country during holidays, check out 15 Best European Christmas destinations filled with unexpected surprises.
+Related: If you have time and don’t mind travelling to a different country during holidays, check out the 15 Best European Christmas destinations filled with unexpected surprises.

 I would love to know how you celebrate new year’s eve.
 Please do share your feedback in the below-given comment box.